ServerlessLife/lambda-live-debugger/README.md

 ## Reporting an Issue

 - Make sure the bug hasn't already been reported.
-If you fount if, add a "+1" comment so I know there are multiple users struggling with the same issue.
+If you fount it has been, add a "+1" comment so I know there are multiple users struggling with the same issue.
 If possible, add some additional info.
 - Use descriptive titles with prefixes like "bug:", "help:", "feature:", or "discussion:".
 - Enable verbose logging and provide the full log.
 - Describe your setup in detail, or better yet, provide a sample project.